syllabus

 Commodities, following Marx’s richly metaphoric analysis in Capital, express a “double form”: a natural form and a value form.
 Or, a use-value and an exchange-value.
 In a critical spirit, we will aim in our studio work this semester to go beyond the appearance of the commodity and to make visible what lies behind or within its form, and to show how this commodity form itself inverts, distorts, and transfigures the content of the social labor which produces it.
 In our studio, we will test the capacity of graphic design, as itself a set of forms fundamentally linked to the commodity, to make visible (and to question) the social dimensions of the world in which the commodity operates.

-We will make set of mostly short readings throughout the semester, to give us concepts to guide our work.
+We will make a set of mostly short readings throughout the semester, to give us concepts to guide our work.
 But the emphasis will be on producing graphic design as experiments with aspects of the commodity form.
-The texts we will read are there to furnish us with concepts to trigger the forms of our practice.
+We will read the texts for cues and concepts that might trigger the forms of our practice.

-Studio work this semester will center on a particular commodity, or genera of commodity, that you identify in the first part of the course.
+Studio work this semester will center on one particular genre, or type, of commodity, which you will identify in the first weeks of the course.
 You will research and experiment with various graphic design forms for the commodities you focus on, as salacious texts, obsolete images, pop-up ads, instructional videos, etc. throughout the semester.
-As you identify your commodity (“know your product”), understand that, while all commodities, according to Marx, appear as inverted “hieroglyphs”, we are interested in a special subclass of commodities that are explicitly
+As you identify your commodity (“know your product”), understand that, while all commodities according to Marx appear as inverted “hieroglyphs” of the social labor that produces them, we are primarily interested in a special subclass of commodities that are especially

 magical, mysterious, spiritual, mystical, enigmatic, metaphorical, symbolic, cryptic, etc.